 - Archimedia believe in tectonics – a poetic configuration of land, space and structure.

-- Archimedia believe in collaboration between equals and the power of teamwork.
+- Archimedia believe in relationships, collaboration between equals and the power of teamwork.

 - Jo Noerro – “Architecture is a practical art – as a practical art it is brought into being to satisfy “purpose”.
 The satisfaction of purpose carries within it both an ethical and a poetic dimension.